 Any of these behaviors may be signs of abuse.
 In some instances, caretakers might refuse visitors entirely or refuse to allow an elderly person to be alone with visitors.

 If you suspect nursing home abuse, it is important to file a complaint quickly and then seek protection for your loved one.

-Contact the Arizona Department of Health Services
+Arizona Department of Health Services